spinnaker/spinnaker.github.io/community/gardening/index.md

 ## Jump In!
 * Join [Spinnaker Slack](https://join.spinnaker.io) to chat in [event & team channels](slack-map.md).
 Visit __#gardening-general__, our main event channel to engage.
-* Find out how weeklong Gardening Days 2.0 will work on the [Hackathon logistics](hack-logistics.md) page
+* Find out how weeklong Gardening Days 2.0 will work on the [Hackathon logistics](hack-logistics.md) page.
-* The [What to hack](what-to-hack.md) page list all eligible contributions types
+* The [What to hack](what-to-hack.md) page list all eligible contributions types.
-* Check the [Master schedule](schedule.md) to see our more time-zone inclusive global schedule
+* Check the [Master schedule](schedule.md) to see our more time-zone inclusive global schedule.
-* The updated [Slack map](slack-map.md) has a shorter, sweeter list of Slack channels to engage in
+* The updated [Slack map](slack-map.md) has a shorter, sweeter list of Slack channels to engage in.
-* Set up your [Development environment](dev-environment.md) using this guide
+* Set up your [Development environment](dev-environment.md) using this guide.
-* Dive into [Developing plugins](developing-plugins.md) with this training series
+* Dive into [Developing plugins](developing-plugins.md) with this training series.
-* Gardening project repositories should live in the [Spinnaker-hackathon Github organization](https://github.com/spinnaker-hackathon)
+* Gardening project repositories should live in the [Spinnaker-hackathon Github organization](https://github.com/spinnaker-hackathon).

 To attend Spinnaker Gardening Days, you'll need Zoom.
 See Zoom's ["Joining a Meeting" documentation](https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting) to learn how to join.